 - Most password managers offer additional convenience functions such as password generators, a cloud function, and automatic review of existing passwords.

 - With a mobile version of the software, you can conveniently have the passwords with you on your smartphone while on the go.

 How to find the right password manager for you

 The market is huge, and you have a choice between free and commercially available versions.
 Among them are apps that only save data locally and those that use the cloud.

-- Look in the industry media to find out whether the program has ever had security gaps.
+- Search specialist media to find out whether your program of choice has ever had security gaps.

-- Go to product websites to read about how your data is protected and where it is stored.
+- On product websites, study how your data is protected and where it is stored.
 If it is an app that saves the database to the cloud, you should be especially critical and find out what precautions the provider has taken.

-- The app should offer a mechanism that offers access to the database if the master password is not recognized or is not known.
-For example, that could be a special certificate or an expression that you give to relatives so that they can get to the data in an emergency.
+- The app should offer a mechanism that offers access to the database if the master password is not recognized or known.
+For example, that could be a special certificate or a codeword that you give to relatives so that they can access the data in an emergency.
 Also think about your digital legacy.

 - Decide which additional and convenience functions are important to you:

 - Storage of documents in an encrypted data vault,